sisiwei/nyu-spring-tutorials/2017/week2.md

 From within a file (like, click on "index.html" from [the repo page](https://github.com/mtigas/week2-collab/)) you can see a line-by-line view of who did what.
 [This view](https://github.com/mtigas/week2-collab/blame/master/index.html) is appropriately called "blame".

+(Note: if someone deleted some lines, it won't show up in blame.
+That change will only show up in the log — but you'll see what was deleted in case you want to copy it back in.)

 ### Other ways to publish your HTML on the web

 * FTP, SFTP, SCP